 How much will my cubic yard of materials weigh?

 If you're looking to find out how much your cubic yard of materials might weigh (in tons, kilograms or pounds), you'll need to do a conversion.
 The reason for this is because the cubic yard is a unit of volume and the ton, kilogram or pound is a unit of weight.
 To convert between the two, you'll need to know the density of the substance.
 To give an extreme example, the total weight of a cubic yard of feathers will be far lighter than a cubic yard of sand.

 Should you wish to convert cubic yards to tons, I've built a handy cubic yards to tons calculator which contains density estimates for common materials.
 It also features an example conversion for a cubic yard of topsoil.

-If you have any problems or questions, please contact me.
+If you have any problems using this cubic yards calculator, please contact me.